-- b) Project Review and Selection.
-Proposed CIP projects will include a detailed project description, identification of need and funding sources, full cost estimates, anticipated time schedule, full operating impacts, and other information necessary for proper evaluation of the city's investment in, and the ability to fund, the projects.
-Proposed CIP projects will be reviewed and prioritized by a cross-divisional team to ensure they are consistent with the council goals. - c) Funding of CIP Projects.
-CIP projects must have sufficient budget authority and a funding source identified in the current budget year to meet the entire amount of the commitment.
-Future operating, maintenance, and capital costs associated with new capital improvements approved by council will be forecasted and included in the operating budget, five-year financial plan, and the CIP. - d) Balanced CIP Budget.
+- d) Balanced CIP Budget.
 For each year of the CIP, total anticipated expenditures and commitments will not exceed projected starting fund balance plus total anticipated revenues for that year. - e) Pay-as-you-go.
 The city shall incorporate "pay-as-you-go" funding in the annual CIP.
-Pay-asyou-go funding should account for a minimum of 25 percent of the capital improvement plan (CIP) for each five-year planning period, except for capital improvement programs funded by voter approved debt where the amount of debt is authorized by voters.
+Pay-as-you-go funding should account for a minimum of 25 percent of the CIP for each five-year planning period, except for capital improvement programs funded by voter approved debt where the amount of debt is authorized by voters.
 Pay-asyou-go funding is defined as all sources of revenue other than city debt issuance, i.e., fund balance, dedicated revenues, contributions, grants etc. - f) Approval for Capital Project Cost Increases.
-Cost increases to capital projects greater than 10 percent and \$1.0 million as a result of scope increases or other cost increases require council presentation or a written update to council, and council approval. - 3.03 Financial Obligations and Commitments.
-Divisions contemplating entering into financial obligations and commitments for new programs, projects, or services and requiring future budget appropriations over \$1.0 million that is currently not in the five-year CIP or operating forecast requires city manager approval and council presentation and approval before entering into the financial obligation or commitment.
+Cost increases to capital projects greater than 10 percent and \$1.0 million as a result of scope increases or other cost increases require council presentation or a written update to council, and council approval.
+In unique circumstances, the city manager and budget director, based on additional review, may require council discussion or presentation and council approval for increases that do not meet the policy's threshold of 10 percent and \$1.0 million.

+3.03 Financial Obligations and Commitments.
+Departments contemplating entering into financial obligations and commitments for new programs, projects, or services and requiring future budget appropriations over \$1.0 million that is not included in the five-year CIP or appropriated budget requires city manager approval and council presentation and approval before entering into the financial obligation or commitment.